kgdunn/pid-book/univariate-review/univariate-review.rst

 .. index::
 	single: variability; cost of

-Enrichment: The high cost of variability in your final product
+The high cost of variability in your final product
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 **Assertion**